Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Results

 \subsection{Evolution of the \tasc}

 The time of passage at the ascending node shows significant variations throughout the epochs.
-In this work, we report the measure of the \tasc offset for each \textit{Aqueye+} run, from January 2021 to December 2023.
+In this work, we report the measure of the \tasc \ offset for each Aqueye+ run, from January 2021 to December 2023.

-For each epoch, we performed an epoch folding search and corrected the barycentered time series for the orbital motion, using the orbital period reported in \cite{jaodand2016timing}, and varying only the \tasc to find the value that gives the highest signal, so the pulsed profile with the highest $\chi^2$.
-We consider the \tasc measured by \cite{ambrosino2017optical} as the reference value.
-Then, for each night, we explored a range of 40 values for the \tasc offset (20 in each direction from the expected value), with a time step of 0.5 s.
-The starting expected value was obtained from the best \tasc offset of the previous run, adding approximately 10/20 s to it.
-The final offset was determined by fitting with a Gaussian the results of the epoch folding search.
+For each epoch, we performed an epoch folding search and corrected the barycentered time series for the orbital motion, using the orbital period reported in \cite{jaodand2016timing}, and varying only the \tasc \ to find the value that gives the highest signal, i.e., the pulsed profile with the highest $\chi^2$.
+We used the \tasc \ measured by \cite{ambrosino2017optical} as the reference value.
+Then, for each night, we explored a range of 40 values for the \tasc\ offset (20 in each direction from the expected value), with a time step of 0.5 s.
+The starting expected value was obtained from the best \tasc\ offset of the previous run, adding approximately 20 s to it.
+The final offset was determined by fitting the results of the epoch folding search with a Gaussian.
 The uncertainty on the best $\Delta T_{\rm{asc}}$ was calculated as the square root of the sum of the diagonal terms of the covariance matrix of the fit.
-The final best values of the \tasc are reported in Table \ref{tab:tab_tasc_values}, along with the final rotational period of the pulsar determined as described in Sec. \ref{timing_sol}.
-The values of \tasc were calculated with a trial pulsar rotational period $P_{\rm{init}}= 0.0016879874449$ s.
+The final best values of the \tasc\ are reported in Table \ref{tab:tab_tasc_values}, along with the final rotational period of the pulsar determined as described in Sect. \ref{timing_sol}.
+The values of \tasc\ were calculated with a trial pulsar rotational period $P_{\rm{init}}= 0.0016879874449$ s.